 You’ve heard of the British Invasion, right?
 Well, ‘the Dutch Invasion’ that followed did not exactly storm the beaches of the USA (outside of hit singles by Shocking Blue, Golden Earring and the Tee Set), but the music produced in the Netherlands by bands like the Outsiders, Q65, the Zipps and the Motions, among many others, rivals any UK rock & roll of that era.
-Richie Unterberger digs deep into the Dutch Beat treasure chest, sparked by two massive new releases of ‘Nuggets’.
+Richie Unterberger digs deep into the Dutch Beat treasure chest, sparked by two massive releases of ‘Nuggets’ in 2019.
 He talks with Mike Stax, the Ugly Things editor who compiled the liner notes, about these classics, which sound as good today as they did when they were recorded.

 By the time most English-speaking listeners heard ‘60s Dutch rock, the ‘60s were over.
 Entering the U.S. Top 20 the last week of 1969 (and the UK Top 20 six weeks later), Shocking Blue’s “Venus” topped the American charts.
 Many and maybe most British and American consumers didn’t even know the band were from Holland, especially since Shocking Blue failed to land another sizable hit in those territories.
 The same fate befell another Dutch outfit, the Tee Set, who hit the Top 5 a couple months later with “Ma Belle Amie.”
 There would be no Dutch Invasion, wild hopes of some of the region’s boosters to the contrary.